tcottrell321/bikesharing/README.md

-# The Des Moines, Iowa INvestment Opportunity for Bike Sharing Company
+# The Des Moines, Iowa Investment Opportunity for Bike Sharing Company

 ## Investor Analysis Overview
 This analysis is focused on answering the following questions: